fhiso/sources-and-citations/citation-elements.md

 {.ednote}  There is still not a perfect match between *properties* and *citation elements*.
-In particular, a *property value* is defined in §5.2 of [Basic Concepts] to be a *term*, *string* or *language-tagged string*, whereas a *citation element value* is defined in {§element-values} of this standard as a *localisation set*.
-This largely goes away if *properties* are considered to be a list-flattened version of *citation elements*.
-However it will be necessary to add *datatype* tags to *property values*, as RDF allows.
+In particular, a *property value* is defined in §5.2 of [Basic Concepts] to be a *term*, *string* or *language-tagged string*, optionally accompanied by a *datatype name*, whereas a *citation element value* is defined in {§element-values} of this standard as a *localisation set*, which is a set of *strings* or *language-tagged strings* which are necessarily accompanied by a *datatype name*.
+These differences largely goes away if *properties* are considered to be a list-flattened version of *citation elements*.

 {.ednote}  The *super-element* and *default datatype* are not listed as *required properties* because they are *optional*.
 It would be possible